prm036/StarEmbed/src_clean/datasets/Catalina/README.md

 - Drake, A. J., et al. 2014.
 “The Catalina Surveys Periodic Variable Star Catalog.”
 ApJS, 213, 9. arXiv:1405.4290.
 - This repository: please cite per the project’s main `README.md`.

-## Acknowledgements

-We thank the Catalina Sky Survey team for making the data publicly available and the community for tools enabling standardized time-series benchmarks.